aws-amplify/docs/docs/lib/storage/fragments/js/download.md

 })
 ```

-`Storage.get` returns a signed URL `string` to your file if `download` is false, which is the default.
+`Storage.get` merely returns a signed URL `string` to your file, if `download` is false, which is the default.
+You can use this to create a download link for people to click.
+This is usually the recommended option.
+Note that this method **does not check if the file actually exists** as that would involve an extra API call.

 If `download` is true, `Storage.get` returns an object with a `Body` field of type [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
-It is up to you to then save it to disk (we suggest a method below) or do whatever else you need with it.
+It is up to you to programmatically save it to disk (we suggest a method below) or do whatever else you need with it.

-The full return signature looks like this:
+The full return signature of `Storage.get(somekey, { download: true })` looks like this:

 ```js
 {